Zuparo1/Plastic_Recycling_Shredder/README.md

 The shredder underwent multiple iterations:
 - **Axle upgrades** from PLA to ABS for added strength
 - **Gearbox stress-tested**, PC+ used for heat resistance
-- Modular design adapted to user feedback from interviews and test builds
+- Modular design adapted to user feedback

 See full details in the [System Evaluation](report.pdf).